eldoy/susana/README.md

 ```

 ### Models
-The default Susana application doesn't use models as in a traditional MVC pattern, but you can add it if you want.
+The default Susana application uses models as in a traditional MVC pattern, but you can also use it without.
 The model files can be added to `app/models` and are automatically loaded.
-If you're looking for a fresh database ORM, take a look at [Mongocore](https://github.com/fugroup/mongocore).
+We are using our own fresh mongodb ORM, [Mongocore.](https://github.com/fugroup/mongocore)

 ### Background queue
 The `lib/jobs` directory includes your background tasks.
 They are based on the [sucker_punch gem](https://github.com/brandonhilkert/sucker_punch) and works in a separate thread to make your long running tasks seem faster.

 ### Validations, filters, before and after
 Validations are included as modules in `app/validations`.
-This is because we want to validate the parameters instead of letting the model handle it.
+These are validations you can run before the route hits the controller action.
 You can use the `e` object to add your errors, and use it in the controllers after:
 ```ruby
 # In the validation module
 def user_validation